-- Crow joined the Titans in 2018 with seven previous seasons of coaching experience in the college ranks. - After serving as a defensive assistant for two seasons, his title was changed to assistant special teams coach in 2020. - Crow served as a graduate assistant at Ohio State (2017) and worked primarily with linebackers.

-A native of Findlay, Ohio, Crow played linebacker at Bowling Green and earned a scholarship after initially walking on.
+- Crow joined the Titans in 2018 with seven previous seasons of coaching experience in the college ranks. - After serving as a defensive assistant for two seasons, his title was changed to assistant special teams coach in 2020. - Crow served as a graduate assistant at Ohio State (2017) and worked primarily with linebackers. - Crow spent three seasons at Baldwin Wallace University as offensive coordinator/offensive line coach (2015-16) and offensive line coach (2014).
+He also spent three seasons at Purdue as a graduate assistant working with the offensive line (2012-13) and one season as assistant strength coach (2011). - > A native of Findlay, Ohio, Crow played linebacker at Bowling Green and earned a scholarship after initially walking on.